ViktorKaderabek/programmable-calculator-with-macros/README.md

 ❌ - Not finished yet and i'm working on it

-- [✔️] solving the casual mathematic problems
+- [✔️] Solving the casual mathematic problems
-- [✔️] solving the casual mathematic problems
+- [✔️] Solving the casual mathematic problems
-- [✔️] working with memories
+- [✔️] Working with memories
-- [❌] record what the user types
+- [❌] Record what the user types
 - [❌] Insert into DataBase
 - [❌] Upload data from DataBase
-- [✔️] solving the Quadratic Equation
+- [✔️] Solving the Quadratic Equation
-- [❌] showing data from DataBase
+- [❌] Showing data from DataBase

 # The look of the application